allenai/rslearn/design/Overview.md

 multiple sub-layers due to setting `max_matches > 1`, then after the first sub-layer it is `window_root/layers/layer1.1/`, `layer1.2`, and so on.

-Vector data is stored directly as JSON while raster data is split up into tiles starting at `0_0.png` (extension may vary depending on specified storage format) corresponding to top-left `TILE_SIZE x TILE_SIZE` of the window, etc.
-This accelerates reading the raster data e.g. when training on input sizes that are much smaller than the window size.
+By default, vector data is stored as GeoJSON and raster data as GeoTIFF.
+The GeoTIFFs have a small block size to support random access in case the user is training on patches that are much smaller than the window sizes.

 Annotation